-- Project teams will consist of one to three team members (with signed ethics statement). - Project is due at the beginning of the class on Monday, 12/1. - Off campus (VCR and Web) students shall also meet this deadline for the project.
+- Project teams will consist of one to three team members (with signed ethics statement). - Project is due at the beginning of the class on Wednesday, 12/1. - Projects will be defended on 12/1 during class hours. - Off campus (VCR and Web) students shall also meet this deadline for the project.